-That’s why we’ve attempted to narrow down the list to just five bookmakers suitable for bettors from the country.
+That is why we have attempted to narrow down the list to just five bookmakers suitable for bettors from the country.

 The first name on our list is above all associated with tradition.
 The company was established by two commission agents in 1886 but the brand name Ladbrokes was adopted later on, in 1902.
-Today, almost 130 years later, Ladbrokes remains a leader in the betting industry with over 2,700 retail shop in the UK, Ireland and Spain and more than 800,000 active online customers.
+Today, almost 130 years later, Ladbrokes remains a leader in the betting industry with over 2,700 retail shops in the UK, Ireland, and Spain and more than 800,000 active online customers.

 Ladbrokes has plenty to offer to Scottish punters – fairness, security, but above all diversity.
 There are over thirty sports on Ladbrokes’ list and the most popular options include soccer, tennis, basketball, baseball, ice hockey, golf, American football, cricket, boxing, and cycling among many others.
 Hundreds of markets are available.
 Bets on horse and greyhounds races are also accepted.
 Odds on all markets are updated frequently to make sure they remain as accurate as possible.
 Betting on games in play is a great option for Scottish punters.
 A Live Streaming feature is also on offer.

 Ladbrokes manages to keep up with the times as well as with popular demand.
 The bookmaker recognizes the needs of punters who demand greater flexibility and convenience.
 Betting on the go is possible as Ladbrokes is available in a mobile format as well.
 Those of you who wish to download and install the bookmaker’s app can do so at Ladbrokes’ official website or at Apple’s App Store.
 The downloadable application is compatible with Android and Windows-based mobile devices as well.
 Using their mobile phones, punters can place bets via text messages if they find it more convenient.